microsoft/ivy/doc/install.md

 Install Python 2.7.11 in the normal way.
 Before installing packages, you may also need to install the [Visual C++ compiler for Python](http://aka.ms/vcpython27).

-### Installing Z3

-Install Z3 using the instructions [here](https://github.com/Z3Prover/z3/wiki/Using-Z3Py-on-Windows).
-We will assume that you havce installed Z3 in `c:\z3`.
-If not, modify the instructions below accordingly.
-Make sure to follow the instructions on setting the environmenet variables `PATH` and `PYTHONPATH`.
-In addition, set environment variable `Z3DIR` to `c:\z3`.

-If things are installed correctly, the following should produce no errors:

-    > python
-    >>> import z3

 ### Installing Graphviz

 You only need graphviz to use the Ivy GUI.
 For normal verification and testing tasks, you don't need this.
 Get `graphviz-2.38` from [graphviz.org](http://graphviz.org).
-This site is often down, so you may have to be patient.
-Versions downloaded from alternative sites may be broken.
-Install into some directory without spaces in the name, for example `c:/Graphviz`.
+Install into some directory without spaces in the name, for example `c:/Graphviz2.38`.
+Make sure that `c:/Graphviz2.38/bin` is in your `PATH`.

 ### Using scripts